 - Heart-centered people present a unique challenge to common therapy approaches;many have previously been labeled super sensitive, too emotional, “unregulated” or any number of other negative, even pathology-biased diagnoses.
 Even therapists and therapy in general ask them to “be more logical” or to get out of their “emotional brain” or limbic system.
 That’s not respectful enough.

 - Many body-centered people need therapy to be results and movement-oriented.
 They are not a natural match for therapy and often don’t choose it unless a relationship is threatened or something catastrophic happens.
 When they show up, they deserve methods that match.

 - Most therapy approaches choose to change behavior, address thoughts, OR manage feelings but this approach is not enough.
 Real growth happens when growth happens at the core level.

-- Sometimes holistic therapy keeps people away from an approach that can really help.
+- Sometimes calling something “holistic therapy” keeps people away from an approach that can really help.
 WHaT Therapy is deliberately not woo woo, it is not zealotry, and, while it respects the complexity of humans, it’s not complex.
 It offers simple, practical, and effective solutions to dynamic problems.

 - Traditional therapy is not for everyone.
 WHaT Therapy works with the way people are made, not against it.
 It doesn’t ask people to fit into standard “treatment.”
 It’s also not ethereal, but concrete, experiential, and measurable.
 It does not require study of theory, discipleship, or adherence to belief in a system.
 It is neuro-science, evidence, and skills-based.
 It gets results.

 For 1:1 SessionsCONNECT

 To Join the Women’s Group, SSS LifeSSS LIFE